Azure/azureml-examples/sdk/prefix.md

 # Azure Machine Learning SDK (v2) (preview) examples

 ## Private Preview
 We are excited to introduce the private preview of Azure Machine Learning **Python SDK v2**.
 The Python SDK v2 introduces **new SDK capabilities** like standalone **local jobs**, reusable **components** for pipelines and managed online/batch inferencing.
-The SDK v2 brings consistency and ease of use across all assets of the platform and is built on top of the same foundation as used in the CLI v2 which is currently in Public Preview.
+Python SDK v2 allows you to move from simple to complex tasks easily and incrementally.
+This is enabled by using a common object model which brings concept reuse and consistency of actions across various tasks.
+The SDK v2 shares its foundation with the CLI v2 which is currently in Public Preview.

 Please note that this Private Preview release is subject to the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).